-Loss of fertility can be a side effect of some cancer treatments.
+Loss of fertility can be a side effect of some cancer treatments (such as chemotherapy or radiotherapy).
 This means that you will no longer be able to get pregnant.
 It might be temporary but sometimes it is permanent.
 Infertility can be very hard to come to terms with.
 The sense of loss can be strong for people of all ages.

-Discuss this risk with your doctor before you start your treatment.
+It is important to discuss your fertility with your doctor before starting your treatment.
 Sometimes it is possible for your doctor to suggest treatment which is less likely to cause infertility.
-If you have a partner they will probably want to join in during the discussion.
-That way you both learn all the facts and have the chance to talk over your feelings and choices for the future.
+If you have a partner, they might want to join in during the discussion.
+That way you can both talk over your feelings and discuss your options.

 It is still too early to tell if this will work well enough to be more widely available.
 But, so far, the results look promising.
 At the moment there are only a few centres in the UK offering this service.
 Talk to your doctor if you want to know more.

 You may feel you have lost a part of yourself and are less feminine if you can't have children.
-You may be very sad or angry that the treatment has caused changes to your body and your self confidence may be affected.
+You may be very sad or angry that the treatment has caused changes to your body.
+Your self confidence may be affected.

 It might help to talk to a relative or friend about how you are feeling.

-You and your partner might want to speak to counsellor specialising in fertility issues.
+You and your partner might want to speak to a counsellor specialising in fertility issues.